1

 Behavioral Health Secure Transportation (BHST) is a benefit for all Health First Colorado (Colorado's Medicaid program) members who are experiencing a behavioral health crisis and require urgent transportation for behavioral health stabilization and treatment.

-Providers must be enrolled as a Health First Colorado provider in order to:
+Providers must be enrolled as a Health First Colorado provider and contracted with a Regional Accountability Entity (RAE)in order to:

 • Provide BHST services to a Health First Colorado member

 BHST Regulations can be found in 6 CCR 1011-4 and in individual county jurisdictions.
-Enrolled providers may only bill the Department of Health Care Policy & Financing (the Department) for services rendered according 6 CCR 1011-4, local county law, and approved Creation of the Medical Assistance Rule concerning the Secure Transport Benefit, Section 8.019.
+Enrolled providers may only seek Health First Colorado reimbursement for services rendered according 6 CCR 1011-4, local county law, and approved Creation of the Medical Assistance Rule concerning the Secure Transport Benefit, Section 8.019.

 Back to Top